nakulrampal/betsi-gui/README.md

 ```
 ## Running BETSI from executable

 Download the executables for Windows or Linux found in the repositories run them on your machine.
-This will automatically run the code for you and take you immediately to the Instructions of use found below.
+This will automatically run the code for you and take you immediately to the [Instructions of use](#instructions-of-use) found below.
 If instead you wish to download the source code and install BETSI on your machine, please follow the steps below.

 ## Steps to install BETSI

-*Estimated installation time*: "**10 minutes**.
+*Estimated installation time*: ***10 minutes***.

 Download Anaconda from https://anaconda.org for your operating system.
 Once you have done so, open the Anaconda Navigator program.
 # <img src="docs/images/step-1.png" alt="step-1" style="padding:10px;" width="600"/>